Research

-We aim to understand a wide range of fast dynamical processes in materials at the most fundamental level accessable.
-We specialise in producing high quality experimental data and develop cutting-edge and innovative techniques for understanding ultra-fast phenomena, including developing optical diagnostics and using high speed photography.
+We aim to understand a wide range of fast dynamical processes in materials at the most fundamental level accessible.
+We specialise in producing high quality experimental data and developing cutting-edge and innovative techniques for understanding ultra-fast phenomena, including developing optical diagnostics and using high speed photography.

-We work closely with a number of industrial partners, and actively participate in a wide variety of research projects.
-We are always happy to discuss possible projects and our wide range of experience allows us to offer practical advice on ways to obtain data on fast processes.
+We work closely with our industrial partners and the UK Government, actively participate in a wide variety of research projects, and are always happy to discuss possible future research.
+Our wide range of experience allows us to offer practical advice on ways to obtain data on fast processes.
 We can perform a wide range of research in-house, but can usually put you in touch with other experts if we cannot.

 Fracture and shock physics research has been on-going in the group since the late 1940's.
-It is inevitable that over such a long period of time the interests of the group will change depending on the scientific interests of its members and the community as a whole, and while this page highlights research topics which are under active investigation (or have been in the last few years), a number of research topics that are not currently under active investigation are not discussed - but further information can be found here.
-The above is not to say however that these topics might not return to the fore in future years, and indeed the group often undertakes smaller projects around similar themes and retains and maintains the equipment and facilities to conduct such investigations.
+This page highlights research topics which are under active investigation (or have been in the last few years), and further information about the group’s longer-term history and interests can be found here.
+The group often undertakes smaller projects around similar themes and retains and maintains the equipment and facilities to conduct such investigations.

 Energetic Materials

 Energetic materials cover a wide range of substances capable of releasing large amount of chemical energy quickly, and include propellants, pyrotechnics and explosives.
-Understanding the properties and mechanisms that control the behaviour of these materials is a substantial physical challenge, and requires a detailed understanding of the physical properties of the material.
-These properties can then be linked together using various theoretical techniques, including for example, the polymer Group Interaction Model (GIM) framework.
+Understanding the properties and mechanisms that control the behaviour of these materials is a substantial physical challenge, requiring a detailed understanding of the physical properties of the material.
+These properties can then be linked together using various theoretical techniques, such as the polymer Group Interaction Model (GIM) framework.

 The group has a long history in studying the characteristics of energetic materials, dating back to the late 1940’s.
 Today we focus on applying modern methods to develop a much more complete understanding of the fundamental behaviour.
 A particular focus is on developing and instrumenting small scale experiments which can be used to provide fundamental insights enabling accurate models to be constructed, to understand larger scale response.